Skip to main content

 component_path: Path

-metadata.inputs: It is a dictionary with the processed inputs.
+It is a dictionary containing the processed inputs.

-The global_inputs, computed_inputs and global_computed_inputs inputs type show the same behavior as the inputs.
-The main difference is that each one contains its respective data.
+The global_inputs, computed_inputs, and global_computed_inputs input types show the same behavior as inputs.
+The main difference is that each object contains its specific data.

 hooks: